-In the last blog about game localization I talked about making your game text localization friendly.
-This is the first step in the game localization process, especially when looking to achieve a high quality game translation.
-If you’d like to know more about making your game text localization friendly, then you’ll find the first step in the localization process here: Developers make your text translator friendly (Part 1).
+In the previous blog about game localization, we talked about making your game text localization-friendly.
+This is the first step in the game localization process, especially when looking to achieve a high-quality game translation.

-In this localization blog I will focus on ensuring that dialogue is defined in the most appropriate way possible to make the game localization of your project a smooth process.
-I will look at max text length in game translation, and include a quick note at the end on handing game translator questions throughout the game localization process.
+In this localization blog, we will focus on the in-game dialogues.
+We’ll look at maximum text length in game translation and handing game translator questions throughout the game localization process.

 We often receive game localization requests that have an amount of game source text that is dialogue related.
 Not necessarily to be recorded in the studio but perhaps to be used as subtitles, or perhaps used in place of English source text used in the game (also not audio).
 It’s regularly all in the same sheet or text file and mixed in with all the other text.
 This creates a number of basic problems when translating the game:

 Those are just the basic issues.
 Then we have issues based on: